 How am I assigned an advisor?

 Staff members in the Office of the Provost use the information that students provide on the advising questionnaire (fall questionnaire coming in summer) to match students with advisors.
 If a student articulates a potential area of concentration, we may be able to match a student with a faculty member in that area.
 For heavily subscribed AOCs such as psychology, biology, and environmental studies it can be difficult to make an exact match.
 In those cases we may look to extracurricular activities or what type of advisor the student might find helpful in order to make a good match.

 How can I share information about my academic interest with New College before orientation?

 You have two opportunities to share information.
 One is the academic advising questionnaire that we ask you complete by June 6, 2015, for the Fall 2015 semester.
 We not only note your academic interest but also use this information to select an academic advisor for you.
-During early June, you will receive an orientation newsletter from Student Affairs that provides you with a link to the questionnaire.
 The other opportunity you have to share academic interest is the course request system (CRS).
 A little later in the summer, once you have your New College network username and password, we provide instructions on the use and purpose of CRS.
 Note: this system is not for course registration, only sharing your interest in particular courses.
 Registration happens on campus after discussing you academic plans with your academic advisor (by means of a completed academic contract).